ASSERT-KTH/ITER/README.md

  │
  ├── 3_repair.py: script to iterative repair
  │
- ├── 4_trace_patches.py:  script to trace plausible patches over iterations │
+ ├── 4_trace_patches.py:  script to trace plausible patches over iterations, this script generates patches.csv │
  ├── ITER_FL.py: script to be called by 3_repair to re-execute FL.
  │